Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 ```

-For displaying the user’s input text and the response generated by ChatCPT, you need 2 elements.
-On the left side of the screen ChatGPT generated text will be displayed, and on the right there will be the user text.
+For displaying the user’s input text and the response generated by ChatGPT, you need 2 elements.
+On the left side of the screen text generated by ChatGPT will be displayed, and on the right there will be the user text.

 This will be done in a `map` of the messages:

 ```jsx